benhoyt/scandir/README.md

 * `isfile()`: like os.path.isfile(), but free on most systems (Linux, Windows, OS X)
 * `islink()`: like os.path.islink(), but free on most systems (Linux, Windows, OS X)
 * `lstat()`: like os.lstat(), but free on Windows

+Obviously `windows_wildcard` is only available on Windows.
+It allows Windows power users to pass a custom wildcard to FindFirstFile, which may avoid the need to use `fnmatch` on the resulting names.

 Here's a good usage pattern for `scandir`.
 This is in fact almost exactly how the faster `os.walk()` implementation uses it: